lconcia/life_sciences_ml_at_tacc/docs/section3/build_your_own_nn.rst

    * - ``stratify``
      - Maintains the same class distribution in both splits
      - Ensures balanced representation of poisonous/edible classes
+   * - ``random_state``
+     - Controls the shuffling of data before splitting
+     - Ensures we get the same samples in train/test splits each time we run the code

 Why These Parameters Matter: